Modernist Art in Sitges

 • Casa Gorgas c/ Major 21.
 Sitges.
 Sitges

-He spent his entire life in constant conflict with the "Phoenicians" who only valued things for their price, as noted by Antoine de St Exupery in "The Little Prince."
-Rusiñol became a well-known figure in Barcelona for his habits, style of dress, hairstyle, tastes, and defiant attitude.
-In Barcelona, he frequented the gatherings at the "Café Els Quatre Gats."
+All his life he was in a constant struggle with the Phoenicians who only valued things by their price, as The Little Prince by Antoine de St Exupery points out.
+Rusiñol became a well-known character in Barcelona for his customs, way of dressing, hairstyle, tastes and defiant attitude.
+In Barcelona he frequented the gatherings at the Els Quatre Gats café.
+He also wrote for La Vanguardia and L'Esquella de la Torratxa.

-Thanks to his social position, he was able to make several trips.
-He lived for a few years in Paris, Montmartre, where he settled with other Catalan artists (Ramón Casas and Zuloaga) and had mentors such as Puvis de Chavannes and Carrière.
-The only works he wrote in Spanish were "Impresiones de arte" and a series of articles titled "Desde mi molino."
-Zuloaga sparked his interest in El Greco.
+Thanks to his social position he was able to make several trips.
+He lived for a few years in Paris, Montmartre, where he settled with other Catalan artists (Ramón Casas and Zuloaga) and had teachers such as Puvis de Chavannes and Carrière.
+The only works he wrote in Spanish were Impressions of art and a series of articles titled Desde mi mill.
+Zuloaga sparked his interest in El Greco .

 Hello Homes Sitges - Instagram 1